 Adopting the Short-Term Rental Ordinance is expected to increase TOT revenues to the City, as additional operators come into compliance with the City's TOT ordinance.
 In fiscal year 2021, the City collected approximately \$140,000 from Short-Term Rental Units.
-Certain existing Short-Term Rental Units will no longer be allowed to operate in the City because they are not Primary Residences, which will reduce TOT paid to the City.
+Certain existing Short-Term Rental Units will no longer be allowed to operate in the City because they are not resident owned, or exceed the two (2) property limit, which will reduce TOT paid to the City.
 It is expected that this will be more than offset by increased compliance and payment of TOT by currently unregistered Short-Term Rental Units.